btroncone/learn-rxjs/operators/creation/from.md

 # from
 ####signature: `from(ish: ObservableInput, mapFn: function, thisArg: any, scheduler: Scheduler): Observable`

-### Description

-###### TL;DR: Turn an array, promise, or iterable into an observable
+## Turn an array, promise, or iterable into an observable.

-The **from** operator turns any array, promise, or iterable into an observable.
-In the case of a promise, the result of the promise will be emitted.
-For arrays and iterables, all contained values will be emitted as a sequence.

 ---
+:bulb:  For arrays and iterables, all contained values will be emitted as a sequence!

 :bulb:  This operator can also be used to emit a string as a sequence of characters!

 ---